-PC Bank has established a risk appetite for credit risk within certain escalation thresholds and PC Bank Board of Directors tolerance limits.
-PC Bank's risk appetite has been approved by its Board of Directors.
-PC Bank has in place risk management policies that provide governance and oversight to effectively manage and control existing and potential credit risks involved in extending credit to President's Choice Financial Mastercard customers as well as other risks.
-To minimize the associated credit risk, PC Bank employs advanced credit scoring tools, stringent credit card portfolio monitoring, and technology that produces an effective account management and collection process.
+PC Bank has established a risk appetite for credit risk within certain escalation thresholds.
+PC Bank's Board of Directors has approved PC Bank's risk appetite and established tolerance limits.
+PC Bank has risk management policies that provide governance and oversight to effectively manage and control existing and potential credit risks involved in extending credit to PC Bank customers as well as other risks.
+To manage the associated credit risk, PC Bank employs advanced credit scoring tools, stringent credit card portfolio monitoring, and strong tools and processes for effective account management and collections.